-According to a report on Australian website, Motoring.com.au, the next generation Mitsubishi Triton pickup (and its SUV counterpart, the Pajero Sport) is set to gain the company’s plug-in hybrid technology, which will make the Triton the world’s first mainstream hybrid 1-tonne light commercial vehicle.
+According to a report on the Australian website Motoring.com.au, the next-generation Mitsubishi Triton pickup (and its SUV counterpart, the Pajero Sport) is set to gain the company’s plug-in hybrid technology, which will make the Triton the world’s first mainstream hybrid 1-tonne light commercial vehicle.

 The publication from down under spoke to the Mitsubishi Eclipse Cross’s chief engineer, Masahiro Awano, who said the company was studying a variety of plug-in hybrid powertrain options including tri-motor and quad-motor setups which could form the basis for performance oriented models too.

-It is to be remembered that the next generation Mitsubishi Triton is being developed in parallel with the next generation versions of the Nissan Navara and Renault Alaskan.
-The current PHEV system from Mitsubishi combines a 2.4-liter four-cylinder petrol engine (capable of 99 kW/132 hp and 199 Nm of torque) with twin electric motors – a 60 kW/80 hp 137 Nm at the front and 70 kW/94 hp and 195 Nm at the rear – and a 13.8 kWh lithium-ion battery pack, with a single speed planetary gearbox driving all wheels.
+It is to be remembered that the next-generation Mitsubishi Triton is being developed in parallel with the future versions of the Nissan Navara and Renault Alaskan.
+The current PHEV system from Mitsubishi combines a 2.4-liter four-cylinder petrol engine (capable of 99 kW/132 hp and 199 Nm of torque) with twin electric motors – a 60 kW/80 hp 137 Nm at the front and 70 kW/94 hp and 195 Nm at the rear – and a 13.8 kWh lithium-ion battery pack, with a single-speed planetary gearbox driving all wheels.

 A more powerful version of this PHEV system will help the Mitsubishi Triton hybrid maintain its 3.5-tonne towing capability.
-The electrified Mitsubishi Triton may not be ready at launch, when the next generation model drives in towards 2022-23, but by 2025, it will definitely be on sale senior executives of the company confirmed.
+The electrified Mitsubishi Triton may not be ready at launch when the next-gen model drives in next year, but by 2025, it will be on sale senior executives of the company confirmed.